pbierkortte/AI-Prompt-Toolkit/tools/llm_contextual_summary.md

 2. **Synthesize & Connect:** Rather than summarizing in linear order, the AI should connect ideas, highlight themes, and make observations that arise from the whole discussion.
 3. **Preserve Context:** The summary should retain key context, nuances, and instructions relevant to the conversation.
 4. **No Word Limit:** The AI is encouraged to elaborate freely, providing depth and breadth as needed.
-5. **Express Insights:** The AI should surface connections and insights—even if they weren’t explicitly stated before.
+5. **Express Insights:** The AI should surface connections and insights—even if they weren't explicitly stated before.

 ### Best Practices

 1. Use the prompt when you want a holistic, creative, and deep summary—not just a bullet list or Q&A.
-2. If your conversation is long, this tool is a great way to checkpoint or roll up what’s been discussed.
+2. If your conversation is long, this tool is a great way to checkpoint or roll up what's been discussed.
 3. Review the output for unexpected insights or connections—the AI may surprise you!
 4. For best results, ensure the AI still has access to the full conversation history.

+### Design Philosophy

+The deliberately casual, unpunctuated phrasing is intentional.
+By avoiding overly structured instructions, the prompt preserves space for:
+- **Organic synthesis** - Natural connections emerge rather than forced categorization
+- **Emergent insights** - The AI can surface unexpected patterns without being constrained by predefined frameworks
+- **Authentic wandering** - True free-association that captures nuances rigid prompts might miss

 ### Limitations

-- Relies on the AI’s ability to recall and process the entire conversation.
+- Relies on the AI's ability to recall and process the entire conversation
-- May not be effective with models that have limited context windows.
+- May not be effective with models that have limited context windows
-- Output is intentionally non-linear and may not follow chronological order.
+- Output is intentionally non-linear and may not follow chronological order
-- Cannot recover deleted or heavily edited messages.
+- Cannot recover deleted or heavily edited messages
+- Works best after substantive conversations (10+ exchanges recommended)

 ### Example Output (Excerpt)